 Why did you decide to join TCS World Travel?

 The challenge and the opportunity.
-I had done two of the private jet trips with Four Seasons.
 Plus, my family loves to travel and we love food globally.
 I’ve done the hotel thing.
 I’ve done the restaurant thing so I can tick those boxes.